-Our popular Summer and Winter Forum Series offer Catholic adults and young adults an opportunity to learn and grow in a comfortable, familiar environment..
+Our Summer and Winter Forum Series offer Catholic adults and young adults an opportunity to learn and grow in a comfortable, familiar environment..

 We choose presenters from among pastors, pastoral leaders and academic leaders on both the local and diocesan level.
-We ask them to address a variety of interesting and important social, political, moral and theological issues which shape the lives of Catholics in the Church today.
+We ask them to address a variety of important social, political, moral and theological issues which shape the lives of Catholics in the Church today.

 Audience